responsive-sk/hdm-boot/docs/guides/module-configuration-guide.md

 ## Overview

-This guide provides comprehensive instructions for configuring modules in the MVA Bootstrap project.
+This guide provides comprehensive instructions for configuring modules in the HDM Boot project.
 It covers the standardized configuration format, best practices, and real-world examples.

 ## Configuration File Structure